jpjones76/SeisIO.jl/docs/src/Web/seedlink.rst

 | SL keywords: gap, port
 | Other keywords: ``u`` specifies the URL without "http://"

+Check that streams with recent data exist at url `u` for channel spec `cha`, formatted NET.STA.LOC.CHA.DFLAG, e.g. "UW.TDH..EHZ.D, CC.HOOD..BH?.E".
+Use "?" to match any single character.
+Returns `true` for streams with recent data. `cha` can also be the name of a valid config file.

-If two arrays are passed to has_stream, the first should be formatted as SeedLink STATION patterns (formated "SSSSS NN", e.g.
+If two arrays are passed to *has_stream*, the first should be formatted as SeedLink STATION patterns (SSSSS NN, e.g.
-["TDH UW", "VALT CC"]); the second be an array of SeedLink selector patterns (formatted LLCCC.D, e.g. ["??EHZ.D", "??BH?.?"]).
+["TDH UW", "VALT CC"]); the second should be an array of SeedLink selector patterns (LLCCC.D, e.g. ["??EHZ.D", "??BH?.?"]).